H.S. GIRLS BASKETBALL: Foxboro marches into Div. 2 state quarterfinals

 The Warriors reeled off eight straight early points, including a 3-pointer by Sullivan, then Collins scoring in low from Ruter and Sullivan scoring on a drive off of a Collins pass for a 44-26 lead with just over three minutes played.

-The Davenport Division champion Wariors of the Hockomock League haven’t lost a game since this year, bowing only in a December non-league game with Wachusett Regional.
+The Davenport Division champion Warriors of the Hockomock League haven’t lost a game since this year, bowing only in a December non-league game with Wachusett Regional.

 In addition to Ruter’s superlative performance, Collins totaled 18 points and 10 rebounds, while Sullivan scored 16 and grabbed eight rebounds.